113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dd class="pd">Subdomain of the URL for your {{site.data.keyword.Bluemix_notm}} instance.<br />
 </dd>
 </dl>
-<p>You can check the Admin Console Resources and Information page for the
+<p>You can check the Admin Console Resources and information page for the
 correct URL.
-The URL is shown in the API Information section in the **API URL** field.</p>
+The URL is shown in the API information section in the **API URL** field.</p>
 </li>
 <li>Log in to {{site.data.keyword.Bluemix_notm}} with the following command:<br/><br/>